 rubycommand and passing the name of your Ruby program file as the argument:

-Tip: Most Ruby-aware text editors and IDEs offer a way to run Ruby program files from within the editor.
+Tip: Most Ruby-aware code editors and IDEs offer a way to run Ruby program files from within the editor.
 For example, if you're using TextMate, you can run Ruby program files by pressing